Numze and Ontario Security Hub Join Forces!

 The app is a total game-changer and will provide two-way-communication between guards-for-hire and businesses, organizations and individuals.
 With Numze, there are no more firms to deal with, and all you need to do is send out requests on the app to licensed security guards in your area who are seeking freelance work… yes, it’s that easy!

 “There are so many great things with the app and it’s totally innovative: for the first time in the history of our industry, licensed security guards have even more flexibility to work when they want, and they also have the potential to earn more hourly.
-The app is very easy to use, and I really like how it offers a location-based feature so that businesses, organizations and individuals and guards can all instantly connect and communicate,” he adds.
+The app is very easy to use, and I really like how it offers a location-based feature so that businesses, organizations and individuals and guards can all instantly connect and communicate,” they add.

 Only a week ago, Numze announced that is has already received $1.2 million in backing from private investors.
 With interest peaking big time, Numze is also considering an IPO once all regulatory requirements are finalized with banking partners and market officials.